-Other Operating Expenses slightly increased from \$\frac{1}{2}457\$ Million to \$\frac{1}{2}459\$ Million due to increases in Salaries and Employee Benefits and Outside Services resulting from the Group's continued expansion.
-On the other hand, Taxes and Licenses declined by \$\frac{1}{2}38\$ Million for the first six months of 2019.
-A one-time payment of documentary stamp taxes for the conversion of certain loans and filing fees related to incorporation of new companies were incurred during the first half of 2018.
+Other Operating Expenses increased by 29% from \$591 million in 2018 to \$760 million in 2019 due to increases in salaries and employee benefits and handling expenses resulting from the Group's continued expansion.
+On the other hand, taxes and licenses declined by \$40 million for the nine (9) months of 2019.
+A one-time payment of documentary stamp taxes for the conversion of certain loans and filing fees related to incorporation of new companies were incurred in 2018.